zdne/zdne-old.org/resume.md

 # Professional Experience

-Joined the startup among the frist employees.
+Joined the startup among the first employees.
 Fulfilled many roles in the fast-growing environment.

 ## [Apiary.io][]
 _**Director of Domain-specific language Development, November 2012 — Present**_